Synonym(s)

 DefinitionThis section has been translated automatically.

-Diffuse cutaneous leishmaniasis is a special form of cutaneous leishmaniasis that occurs when there is selective anergy to Leishmania, infection with L. aethiopica, L. amazonensis, L. braziliensis, L. mexicana, and L. guyanensis.
-In northern Brazil, this form develops in about 0.2% of infected persons.
-In Ethiopia and Sudan, it is found in about 20% of infected individuals.
-In Europe, such variants may occur sporadically.
+Diffuse (disseminated) cutaneous leishmaniasis is a special form of cutaneous leishmaniasis that can occur in cases of selective anergy to leishmania, infection with L. aethiopica, L. amazonensis, L. braziliensis, L. mexicana and L. guyanensis.

-Due to a suppressed cell-mediated immune response, the pathogens spread uncontrollably throughout the body hematogenously or lymphogenically.
-Multiple, non-ulcerating inflammatory papules and nodules develop.
-The face may also be affected.
-Nodules, leprosy-like confluent plaques (Morrison B et al. 2010), erysipelas-like large plaques, and thickening of the eyebrows and earlobes give the impression of facies leontina.
+Due to a suppressed cell-mediated immune response, the pathogens spread hematogenously or lymphogenously throughout the body in an uncontrolled manner.
+Multiple, non-ulcerating inflammatory papules, nodules and plaques develop.
+The face can also be affected.
+This results in nodules, including centrally ulcerated keratoacanthoma-like (Sanchez-Diaz M et al. 2025), leprosy-like confluent plaques (Morrison B et al. 2010), erysipelas-like large plaques and thickening of the eyebrows and earlobes, giving the impression of a facies leontina.
 Only in diffuse cutaneous leishmaniasis caused by Leishmania aethiopica can the lips and the edges of the nostrils also be affected.
-In the New World variant of the disease, mucosal lesions do not occur.

 You might also be interested in